jhpyle/docassemble/_docs/api.md

  - `key`: the API key (optional if the API key is passed in an `X-API-Key` cookie or header).
- - `tag` (optional): set to a tag if you want to delete only those interview sessions with the given tag.
  - `i` (optional): set to an interview filename if you want to delete only those interview sessions with the given interview filename.
  - `session` (optional): set to a session ID if you want to delete only the interview session with the given session ID.
+ - `query` (optional): set to a [session query string] if you want to select a list of sessions to delete by criteria other than interview filename and session ID.
+ - `tag` (optional): set to a tag if you want to delete only those interview sessions with the given tag.

 Required privileges: